Graham: "Listen to Not-Alec-Guiness and run to the Not-Millenium-Falcon and join Not-Han-Solo!"

 Not so much a story moment, but definitely something restricted to the IA: At one point, you must disguise yourself as a droid with some holographic projector implants.
 The sequence lasts all of a few minutes, and yet the droid character model is perfectly capable of many of the normal player actions, such as dancing, flexing, cowering, and belching.

-On Taris, the Agent needs to find Doctor Ianna Cel, a scientist hold up in an abandoned lab that they've arranged a meeting with.
-When they do, Ianna bursts out of her hiding spot, trying to shoot them.
+On Taris, the Agent needs to find Doctor Ianna Cel, a scientist holed up in an abandoned lab, whom they've arranged a meeting with.
+When they arrive, Ianna bursts out of her hiding spot, trying to shoot them.
 All of her point blank shots miss as the Agent informs her they're the ones she's supposed to be meeting.
 And the last stray shot even blows up a droid in the background.
 All of this while the Agent continues talking, unperturbed.

 The first time Lokin uses his transformation power.
 After reverting back to human from rakghoul form the next thing we see is Lokin putting his clothes back on, still acting very cheerful and optimistic...while the Agent is pointing their rifle at Lokin's head, visibly mulling over whither they should just shoot the doctor.